deepv2/lc3disas/README.md

        -bi, --bin-indexed	Prints out instructions in binary format with memory indices.
        -ai, --asm-indexed	Prints out instructions in assembly format with memory indices.

-I based this disassembler off of the LC3 compiler given by McGraw Hill.
-You can get the tools [here.](https://highered.mheducation.com/sites/0072467509/student_view0/lc-3_simulator.html)
+I based this disassembler off the unix LC3 compiler linked [here.](https://highered.mheducation.com/sites/0072467509/student_view0/lc-3_simulator.html)
+This disassembler uses no code from the LC3 compiler by Steven S. Lumetta; it only reverse engineers the program from the assembler's output.

 #### Installation

 This program was built on Ubuntu 18.04 with GCC 7.3.0.
 It should work on Mac OS, though I have no way to test this.